Hello World, I'm Joyce! đź‘‹

 Grinnell College, Department of Computer Science — 2025–2025

-Research Assistant | NSF National Artificial Intelligence Research Resource (NAIRR) Pilot Expansion Project
+Research Assistant | NSF National Artificial Intelligence Research Resource (NAIRR) Pilot Expansion Project to advance AI education at four-year institutions.

 • Under Professor Jerod Weinman